Real Racing 3 (Worldwide Release) Review

 Powered by the remarkable Mint™ 3 Engine, Real Racing 3 features detailed car damage, fully functioning rear view mirrors, and dynamic reflections for truly HD racing.
 Enjoy a rich, next-gen game with the most advanced cross-platform social and competitive racing community ever.
 Real Racing 3 delivers it all and pushes the boundaries with every update.

-Welcome to the definitive racing experience for everyone, everywhere.
+Welcome to the definitive racing experience.

 Terms of Service: http://www.ea.com/terms-of-service